bernerdschaefer/talks/proposals/atmanos-a-unikernel-experiment-for-go.md

-# AtmanOS: A unikernel experiment for Go
+# Go without the operating system

-What would a unikernel for Go, written in Go, look like?
+Go lets you to compile your program into stand-alone binaries which can be safely shared across systems without worrying about a missing dependency.
+But there's one thing even a stand-alone executable depends on: the operating system.
+What if you could remove that dependency, too?

 AtmanOS is a project built to explore that question.
 It allows you to compile ordinary Go programs and run them on cloud providers like Amazon's EC2, without a traditional operating system.

-Let's explore how it works, how and why you might want to use it, and some of the open questions for taking unikernels to production.
+Let's explore how it works, how to use it, and some condierations for putting it into production.

 Notes for Organizers
 --------------------